srijan-paul/srijan-paul.github.io/src/now/index.md

 ## 27th Feb, 2024

-Having spent a full year in Bangalore's smog, my lungs declared it was time for a breather – literally.
+After spending a full year in Bangalore's smog, my lungs declared it was time for a breather – literally.
 So, I flew back to my hometown for a week to breathe in air that didn't come with a side of soot.

 The night before leaving,